smartdatalake/mbrs/README.md

 We demonstrate the entire framework with [MAGE](notebooks/MAGE-Demo-App.ipynb), a graphical user interface that exposes the full functionality and allows users to easily specify their preferences and inspect the returned top-k regions on map.
 Also built in Python and powered by [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) for Jupyter notebooks, this interactive HTML page can be deployed using [Voila](https://voila.readthedocs.io/en/stable/using.html).
 This GUI is organized in three panels and offers the ability to load a dataset with geolocated entities, preprocess it, and discover mixture-based regions with user-specified parametrization.

-You may watch this short [video](https://drive.google.com/file/d/1-BwoBE1zrDvktTJIn2lcInTdDIZIO_WN/view) (5 minutes) that offers a quick tour of MAGE for discovering mixture-based areas of interest over Points of Interest (shops, restaurants, museums, etc.) in Athens [extracted in CSV format](http://download.slipo.eu/results/osm-to-csv/) from [OpenStreetMap](https://www.openstreetmap.org/).
+Please watch this short [video](https://drive.google.com/file/d/1-BwoBE1zrDvktTJIn2lcInTdDIZIO_WN/view) (5 minutes) that offers a quick tour of MAGE for discovering mixture-based areas of interest over Points of Interest (shops, restaurants, museums, etc.) in Athens [extracted in CSV format](http://download.slipo.eu/results/osm-to-csv/) from [OpenStreetMap](https://www.openstreetmap.org/).

+#### Presentations

+You may watch this [video presentation](https://www.youtube.com/watch?v=8EURgp9nJqc) (duration: 12 minutes) at SIGSPATIAL Conference 2021 regarding the proposed methodology and its evaluation over real-world datasets.

+You may watch this [demonstration](https://www.youtube.com/watch?v=rjoCjMnvZ-4) (duration: 8 minutes) at EDBT Conference 2022 regarding MAGE and its application over different datasets.

 #### Acknowledgment